Jextic/CS151---Secure-Discord-Moderation-Bot/README.md

 Server Administrators:

 - Setup and configuration of the bot with customized rules.
-- Manage bot’s activities to check if bot is functioning as intended.
+- Manage the bot’s activities to check if the bot is functioning as intended.
 - Receive and respond to scam reports or attempts at unauthorized access.
--

 Moderators:

 - Utilize automation of moderating tasks such as filtering